The Government Property Agency rolls out Lightware technology standard across the UK Civil Service office estate

 - says Edward Williamson, Senior Technical Architect at the GPA.

-- confirms Williamson.
+- added Williamson.

-Designed with the GPA’s core principles of user experience, accessibility, security, supportability and sustainability in mind, a technology standard based around Lightware’s Taurus TPX transmitter and receiver bundle (TPX-2x1-TX20-RX107 Bundle), in conjunction with Sony Bravia displays, a Logitech Rally video conferencing solution and presence sensor, was established.
+Designed with the GPA’s core principles of user experience, accessibility, security, supportability and sustainability in mind, a technology standard based around Lightware’s Taurus TPX transmitter and receiver bundle (TPX-2x1-TX20-RX107 Bundle), in conjunction with Sony Bravia displays, a Logitech Rally video conferencing solution and a presence sensor, was established.
 Smaller, non-video conference solutions use the Taurus Smart Dock (UCX-1x1-C40) for a simplified Bring Your Own Device (BYOD) experience.
-Across any of the UK Government offices with GPA AV installed, the user experience remains the same.

-Upon entering any standard meeting room, a presence sensor, integrated with the Lightware switchers, powers on the screen to display a custom welcome screen, which includes handy instructions for starting a meeting, connecting to centralised Wifi (GovWifi) and IT support contact details.
-The custom welcome screen is a useful feature of the Taurus product range.
-Users then connect their laptops via USB-C to the Taurus unit, giving them a true BYOD experience and full control of the meeting room peripherals.
+Across any of the UK Government offices with the GPA’s audiovisual equipment installed, the user experience remains the same.
+Upon entering a standard meeting room, a presence sensor, integrated with the Lightware switchers, powers on the display to show a welcome screen, which includes handy instructions for starting a meeting, connecting to centralised Wifi (GovWifi), and IT support contact details.
+Users then connect their laptops via USB-C to the Taurus unit, giving them a true BYOD experience and full control of the meeting room equipment.
 As all rooms differ in size and device placement, the Taurus TPX bundles enable high-resolution signal transmission over longer distances of up to 100 metres.

 2 products